prabhu/Wubtitle-Wordpress-Plugin/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Wubtitle is a plugin that generates:

-Subtitles and transcript of uploaded videos in media library Transcripts of youtube videosHere is a short description of the plugin.
+Wubtitle is a plugin that generates subtitles and transcript of uploaded videos in media library and youtube videos.

 == Description ==